hollasch/LSON/README.md

 encoders and decoders, and additionally provides for a way to convey domain-specific data values.

 ### Word→Scalar Promotion
-A specific application may choose to recognize and handle a select set of scalar types.
-In such a case, it is up to the application to specify the types handled, and the order in which they are recognized.
+A specific decoder may support a set of recognizable types.
+For example, a decoder that understands values of type boolean would recognize a bare word of value `true` or `false` as a boolean scalar.

+It's up to the application to specify the supported set of scalar types, and the order in which they are recognized.
 For example, a standard JSON-type parser would handle the following ordered list of scalar types:

   1. null (`null`)
   2. boolean (`true`, `false`)
   3. real numbers (`[-]*[<digit>]*[.<digit>*][[eE][+-]?<digit>+]`, or some such syntax)

-Other common parsers might add CSS colors, ±infinity, and so forth.
+Other common parsers might support CSS values, ±infinity, and so forth.
+See [Scalars.md] for a set of common scalar types.

-### Word Concatenation
+### Bare Word Concatenation
 The concatenation operator always promotes words to strings, to produce a string-valued result.
 For example, the LSON `red + green + blue` would yield the string value `"redgreenblue"` (not the bare word `redgreenblue`).